On My Adventures In 2 and 3 Dimensions

 Click to visit my 3D N-Queens puzzle pages

-My son Martin has his own, rather more attractively presented series of websites
+My son Martin has his own series of websites

 Click to go to Martin's N-Queens puzzle pages

-Martin's more recent work takes us up "Beyond The 2nd Dimension", and he describes how we found our solutions to the 11x11x11 ( or 113 ) and 133 'cubes'.
+Martin's most recent work takes us up "Beyond The 2nd Dimension" into fully populated solutions to the 11x11x11 ( or 113 ) cube, the 133 cube, and now - remarkably - the 353 cube and the 373 cube!

-He explains why some cubes will never yield any fully populated solutions, and then he invites us to consider possible solutions for 4 dimensional or even higher-dimensional 'boards'!
+Martin explains why some cubes will never yield any fully populated solutions, and he invites us to consider possible solutions for 4 dimensional or even higher-dimensional 'boards'!

 Join Martin and go "Beyond The 2nd Dimension"